 - Evacuate if instructed by authorities, and return home only when they say it's safe.

-- Be aware of streams, washes and other low-lying areas that are prone to sudden flooding.
+- Be aware of streams, washes and, other low-lying areas prone to sudden flooding.

 - Never walk through moving water more than 6 inches deep.